 Progress and performance measurements are used to control the way project tasks are completed and make sure everything is accomplished according to the plan and within existing constraints.

 Measurement methods vary but the most common ways to assess project progress are as follows: cost-, deliverable-, milestone-, hour-based, manual, and the ones performed with special tools.

-Besides, together with project measurement methods, different kinds of reports are used to compare an actual project performance to its baseline.
-Let’s take a short look at the most common ones:
+Besides, together with project measurement methods, different kinds of reports are used to compare an actual project performance to the baseline.
+Let’s take a quick look at the most common ones:

 - A progress report is used to show the completed tasks since the last report or since a certain moment in the past.

 - A forecasting report is used to predict future project performance and allocate resources accordingly.